yurigo79/gutenberg/docs/how-to-guides/block-tutorial/nested-blocks-inner-blocks.md

 ## Template

-Use the template property to define a set of blocks that prefill the InnerBlocks component when inserted.
+Use the template property to define a set of blocks that prefill the InnerBlocks component when it has no existing content..
 You can set attributes on the blocks to define their use.
 The example below shows a book review template using InnerBlocks component and setting placeholders values to show the block usage.

 ```js